BirtasAdrian/Bugs/README.md

 **Actual result**

-The Nickname for the second change is not changed successfully.
+The Nickname for the second change has not been changed successfully.

 ### Bug Video
 https://user-images.githubusercontent.com/90641668/158023109-7f00da97-83d0-4bcb-91fb-c10d162376ce.mp4